robert-westenberger/knowledgebase/system-design/data-intensive-applications.md

 1. **Document databases** - targets use cases where data comes in self-contained documents and relationships between one document and another are rare.

 2. **Graph databases** - targets use cases where anything is potentially related to everything.

+One thing that document and graph databases have in common is that they typically don’t enforce a schema for the data they store, which can make it easier to adapt applications to changing requirements.
+However, your application most likely still assumes that data has a certain structure; it’s just a question of whether the schema is explicit (enforced on write) or implicit (assumed on read).

 ## MapReduce Querying
 Based on the map / collect and reduce / fold / inject functions that exist in many functional programming languages.